AFTER DORIAN LYNSKEY, HISTORY OF PROTEST SONGS, 33 REVOLUTIONS PER MINUTE 2010.

 The Red Song Book 1932 The Socialist Rebel Song Book 1934 Negro Songs of Protest 1936

-Political message into the arena of entertainment, books I imagine in my hand, small, worn out with yellowish smelly pages, the on going rebel, on going inspiration of coal miners, their wives, copper miners, their wives, textile workers, their husbands, Me inspired by Woody Guthrie, This Land Is your Land, 1944. ”I am out to sing songs that will prove to you that this is your world..that make you take pride in yourself and your work” Woody Guthrie’s mission statement which he read on the radio 1944 in his weekly show on New York’s WNEW.
+Political message put into the arena of entertainment, books I can imagine in my hand, small, worn out with yellowish smelly pages, the ongoing rebellion, ongoing inspiration of coal miners, their wives, copper miners, their wives, textile workers, their husbands, inspired by Woody Guthrie, This Land Is your Land, 1944. ”I am out to sing songs that will prove to you that this is your world..that make you take pride in yourself and your work” Woody Guthrie’s mission statement which he read on the radio 1944 in his weekly show on New York’s WNEW.

 This is a kind of Poem, this is a kind of scribbles, I end up seeing the same thing, a pattern, but I cannot put my finger on it

 Failed to quicken the pulse, Ella May Wiggins who was shot dead during the Gastonia textile strike 1929, hero of the left.
 Message belonged to whoever stuck a flag on it.
 And increasingly the flag was red.
 Leftist intellectuals were in love, most of all, with the idea of a common man.
 Sometimes he drank, he fought, even shot his woman down.
 There was nothing ennobling about it.
 Music of rumors, dreams, ghost stories and whispers in the night.